KomunikacjaTechnicznaVistula/joanna-chodak/docs/How-to-brew-a-coffee-in-Aeropress/What-to-prepare.md

 ---
 layout: default
 title: What to prepare
-Parent: How to brew a coffee in Aeropress
+parent: How to brew a coffee in Aeropress
 nav_order: 1
 ---